 Master programme: Governance of Migration and Diversity

-The one-year master specialisation Governance of Migration and Diversity' (GMD) integrates knowledge from various disciplines with a focus on how public and private organisations can respond to the opportunities offered and the challenges posed by migration and diversity.
+The one-year master programme Governance of Migration and Diversity' (GMD) integrates knowledge from various disciplines with a focus on how public and private organisations can respond to the opportunities offered and the challenges posed by migration and diversity.
 It brings together history, sociology, politics, international development and urban design as a foundation for a better understanding of the governance of migration and diversity.

-About the master specialisation
+About the master programme